About NOS

 By law and by its mission statement, the NOS must provide objective coverage of news, sports and (inter)national events on all available media for all inhabitants of the Netherlands in order to inform them and thus enable them to better form their own opinion.
 It operates independently from the government, even though the Dutch public broadcasting system is partially funded by tax payers’ money (and partially by the revenue of commercials).
 The public broadcasting system in the Netherlands consists of three tv-channels and six radio stations nationwide and thirteen regional television and radio broadcasters.

-The NOS has around 650 full time staff, some 350 of whom work for the News department, around 150 for the Sports department and around 15 for the Events department.
+The NOS has nearly 850 full time staff, some 450 of whom work for the News department, around 190 for the Sports department and around 20 for the Events department.
 NOS staff and studios are based in Hilversum, along with most other broadcasting and audiovisual companies in the Netherlands.

 News

-The News department produces many news programmes on all platforms.
+The News department produces many news programs on all platforms.
 Among these productions are (half)hourly news bulletins on radio and television.
-The NOS Eight O’clock News, the flagship evening news programme, averages a little over two million viewers, making it the best watched tv-programme in the Netherlands on most nights (including tv-programmes on commercial stations).
+The NOS Eight O’Clock News, the flagship evening news program, averages around two million viewers, making it the best watched tv-program in the Netherlands on most nights (commercial stations included).
 In case of breaking news, the NOS can override the scheduled programming on public channel NPO 1 (tv) and NPO Radio 1 in order to report live.

-Twice a day (morning and early evening), the NOS produces a news programme especially for youth aged 9 to 12.
-With more or less the same content as the older audience gets to see, but with a tone of voice and choice of video footage adapted to young viewers.
+Twice a day (morning and early evening), the NOS produces the NOS Jeugdjournaal (NOS Youth Journal), a news program especially targeted at the 9 to 12 age group.
+Not with children’s news, but with news for children, i.e. what happens around the world, but with a tone of voice and choice of video footage adapted to young viewers.

-Together with public broadcaster NTR, the NOS is also responsible for the daily current events programme Nieuwsuur, with in-depth reporting and interviews.
+Together with public broadcaster NTR, the NOS is also responsible for the daily current events program Nieuwsuur (News Hour), with in-depth reporting and interviews.

-On the news and sports channel NPO Radio 1 the NOS offers a current affairs news programme in the morning and in the late afternoon.
+On the news and sports channel NPO Radio 1 the NOS offers a current affairs news programme in the morning (NOS Radio 1 Journaal) and in the late afternoon (Nieuws en Co).

 Parliamentary coverage is produced and broadcast from studios in The Hague, directly opposite the seat of the Dutch government.
 Furthermore, the News department has around 30 correspondents in some 20 countries in all parts of the world.